The Angel’s Gala

 Button

-The main fundraiser is their incredible and glamorous Angel’s Gala.
-Each year they hold a formal, black-tie evening filled with food, dancing, photo booths, and most importantly, moments to honor those precious lives gone too soon.
+The Angel’s Gala works hard all year for their incredible and glamorous annual Angel’s Gala.
+Every year, they hold a black-tie evening filled with food, dancing, photo booths, and most importantly, moments to honor those precious lives gone too soon.

-On Saturday, March 2nd, 2024, the third annual Angel’s Gala became a night of impact and hope.
-Thanks to their incredible community and generous sponsors, the event raised $70,000 toward their $300,000 goal to build the Birthing & Bereavement Suite at St. Francis Medical Center.
-Their fundraising efforts continued at the 2025 gala which was held on May 3rd, which raised almost $85,000.
+On March 2nd, 2024, the third annual Angel’s Gala became a night of impact and hope.
+The incredible community and generous sponsors came together to raise $70,000 of their $300,000 goal to build a Birthing & Bereavement Suite at St. Francis Medical Center.
+On May 3rd, 2025, at their fourth annual Angel’s Gala, their efforts continued.
+They raised nearly $85,000 of additional funds for the Birthing & Bereavement Suite.

-The Angel’s Gala organization also helps promote the other fundraising efforts of other families and/or their non-profits via their website and social media.
-For example, on October 4th, 2025, in honor of Olivia Louise Gaiennie, the non-profit Love Like Olivia, hosted their annual 10K/5K/1 mile fun run at Flying Tiger Brewery in Downtown Monroe.
-Angel’s Gala partnered alongside Love Like Olivia to help recruit sponsors for the run.
+In addition to running their own fundraisers, The Angel’s Gala promotes other fundraising efforts of other families and/or their non-profits.
+Just like Love Like Olivia’s annual fundraiser at Flying Tiger Brewery in downtown Monroe.
+The Angel’s Gala used this partnership to help recruit sponsors for the run.

 Our Partnership